Call for Papers

 - Tjerand Silde, Norwegian University of Science and Technology

-- Lucy Simko, George Washington University
+- Lucy Simko, Barnard College

 - Sachin Kumar Singh, University of Utah